adelajaOlamilekan/akaba/README.md

 # akaba
 This is a CLI scaffolding tool for FastAPI.
-It helps create a project template with boilerplate code
+It helps create a project structure template with boilerplate code